-- 3:30p Pick up the student at the meeting area.
-The instructor brings the class to the meeting area and reviews the lesson plan and notes with each student at the end of the day.
+- 3:00p: Pick up the student at the meeting area outside next to the flags.
+The instructor brings the class to the flags and reviews the lesson plan and notes with each student at the end of the day.

 Winter Walden has a meeting area located on the snow near the parking lot.
 The meeting area is marked with Winter Walden flags and is staffed to assist you in getting your children into the right area (equipment rental, class, and to be classified area).

 - Mt.
 Holly: Winter Walden meeting area is next to the magic carpet/beginners area.
-This area is to the right of the ski patrol building which is on the right side of the parking lot when facing the hill.
+This area is between ski patrol and maintenance buildings on the right side of the parking lot when facing the hill.

 - Pine Knob: Member area is next to the magic carpet/beginners area.
-This area can be accessed from the parking lot between the Pine Knob main cafeteria and DTE VIP parking lot.
+This area can be accessed from the parking lot between the Pine Knob main cafeteria and Trinity Health VIP parking lot.

 Yes.
 If you tell Winter Walden that your child is attending and they do not show and we do not receive a phone or email notification 24 hours before the scheduled trip there is a $25 no show fee.
 We ask that you call 248.855.1075 or email us at email@example.com to update us with your child’s status.